iag-geo/psma-admin-bdys/README.md

+### Change Log - February 2017 Release
+- No changes
 ### Change Log - November 2016 Release
 - Logging is now written to locality-clean.log in your local repo directory as well as to the console
 - Added `--psma-version` to the parameters.
 Represents the PSMA version number in YYYYMM format and is used to add a suffix to the default schema names.
 Defaults to current year and latest release month. e.g. `201611`.
 Valid values are `<year>02` `<year>05` `<year>08` `<year>11`, and is based on the PSMA quarterly release months
-- All default schema names are now suffixed with `--psma-version` to avoid clashes with previous versions. e.g. `gnaf_201611`
+- All default schema names are now suffixed with `--psma-version` to avoid clashes with previous versions. e.g. `gnaf_201702`
 - locality-clean.py now works with Python 2.7 and Python 3.5
 - locality-clean.py has been successfully tested on Postgres 9.6 and PostGIS 2.3
     - Note: Limited performance testing on Postgres 9.6 has shown setting the maximum number of parallel processes `--max-processes` to 3 is the most efficient value on non-SSD machines